sormuras/bach/README.md

 ## auto-download mode

-Copy and paste contents of [bach.jsh] to your project's root directory and edit the example build command block.
+Copy and paste contents of [build.jsh] to your project's root directory and edit the example build command block.
 Launch the download and build process with:

-    jshell bach.jsh
+    jshell build.jsh

 ## full-featured build mode